 Successful completion enables application for registration with the Health and Care Professions Council as a diagnostic radiographer which is essential for employment in the UK.

-Introduction to Research/ Radiodiagnostic Physics and Equipment/ Diagnostic Practice 2/ Introduction to Clinical Practice/ Clinical Practice 2
+Introduction to Research/ Radiodiagnostic Physics and Equipment 2/ Diagnostic Practice 2/ Introduction to Clinical Practice in Diagnostic Imaging/ Clinical Practice in Diagnostic Imaging 2

-Research Principles/ Diagnostic Practice 3/ Clinical Practice 3/ Professional Practice3/ Interprofessional Education 3
+Research Principles/ Diagnostic Practice 3/ Clinical Practice in Diagnostic Imaging 3/ Professional Practice 3/ Interprofessional Education 3

-Research Project/ Clinical Practice 4/ Professional Practice 4/ Interprofessional Education 4
+Research Project/ Clinical Practice in Diagnostic Imaging 4/ Professional Practice 4/ Interprofessional Education 4

 Irish Leaving Certificate: